pandas-dev/pandas/doc/source/enhancingperf.rst

 .. _enhancingperf.plain:

-Plain cython
+Plain Cython
 ~~~~~~~~~~~~

-First we're going to need to import the cython magic function to ipython:
+First we're going to need to import the Cython magic function to ipython:

 .. ipython:: python
    :okwarning: